midfingr/archmid-iso/README.md

 - Extract the archive (if you downloaded the zip file) into your home folder
 - Move the customrepo folder to your home folder

-Change the permission of the archmid-iso to root: sudo chown -R root:root archmid-iso
+Change the permission of the archmid-iso to root i.e. sudo chown -R root:root archmid-iso